jvitku/demonodes/README.md

 About
 ------

-This folder contains files for `./helper` tool.
-It is supposed to automate the initialization of new package for Nengoros nodes.

-Usage
+This repository contains set of nodes for purposes of demonstration of NengoROS integration.
+It also contains projectTemplate which can serve as a starting point for creating new (Nengo)ROS nodes in Java.

+This is a part of NengoRos multi-project build, so there is no need to install any of the demo nodes.

+Obtaining
 ---------------

 	./tool -h